microsoft/semantic-kernel/dotnet/samples/AgentSyntaxExamples/README.md

 #Semantic Kernel: Agent syntax examples

-This project contains a collection examples on how to use SK Agents.
+This project contains a collection of examples on how to use SK Agents.

 The examples can be run as integration tests but their code can also be copied to stand-alone programs.